-The 'Black African' group is one of the fastest growing local minority ethnic communities, including 5513 pupils in Milton Keynes schools at the time of the 2020 school census.
-A further 1718 pupils were reported in the 'Other Black African' category, reflecting the diversity of background.
-Pupils of Ghanaian heritage represented the largest proportion of the group (1831) followed by Nigerians (1160) and Somali (622).
+The 'Black African' group is one of the fastest growing local minority ethnic communities, including 5965 pupils in Milton Keynes schools at the time of the 2023 school census.
+A further 1870 pupils were reported in the 'Other Black African' category, reflecting the diversity of background.
+The 2021 Census identified Ghanaians as the largest group by nationality (2017) followed by Nigerians (1150), South Africans (638) and Zimbabwean (627).
 It is important to understand that there are many significantly differing African communities because Africa is a huge and varied continent.

 The African Diaspora Foundation (ADF) is particularly active in Milton Keynes and perhaps most visible at its annual cultural celebration in Campbell Park.
-It is an organisation that works with varied communities from African backgrounds to celebrate African culture and diversity.
-The ADF regularly collaborates with the Milton Keynes Art Centre (MKAC) to develop and organise events.
+Awake to Know Africa is also active in Milton Keynes providing workshops for schools.
+Both are organisations that work with varied communities from African backgrounds to celebrate African culture and diversity.